lyteword/chspurgeon-tod/volume-3/psalm-53.md

 ### Verse 1

+> The fool hath said in his heart, *There is* no God.
+Corrupt are they, and have done abominable iniquity: *there is* none that doeth good.

 *The fool hath said in his heart, There is no God.* And this he does because he is a fool.
 Being a fool he speaks according to his nature; being a great fool he meddles with a great subject, and comes to a wild conclusion.
 The atheist is, morally as well as mentally, a fool, a fool in the heart as well as in the head; a fool in morals as well as in philosophy.
 With the denial of God as a starting point, we may well conclude that the fool's progress is a rapid, riotous, raving, ruinous one.
 He who begins at impiety is ready for anything.

 No God, being interpreted, means no law, no order, no restraint to lust, no limit to passion.
 Who but a fool would be of this mind?
 What a Bedlam, or rather what an Aceldama, would the world become if such lawless principles came to be universal!
 He who heartily entertains an irreligious spirit, and follows it out to its legitimate issues is a son of Belial, dangerous to the commonwealth, irrational, and despicable.
 Every natural man is, more or less a denier of God.
 Practical atheism is the religion of the race.